 The cost of a marketing consultant and their services

-There are typically two kinds of digital marketing agencies: those who do marketing services, and those that provide both services and strategy.
+There are typically two kinds of digital marketing agencies: those that do marketing services and those that provide both services and strategy.
 Digital marketing services include such things as Search Engine Optimization (SEO), web design, content marketing, reputation management, pay-per-click advertising, and a constellation of other individual services which will drive prospective customers to a website.